Vran-n/uBlock-List/README.md

 There are some exceptions such as AdGuard (though some features wont work), but I **strongly** recommend using this for only uBlockOrigin
 ### Are you porting this to AdGuard?
 Yes, but I'm unsure when.
+### Why did you do all of this?
+idk honestly. just kinda did it